Norway: Viking Age

 By the time of the first historical records of Scandinavia, about the 8th century, several small political entities existed in Norway.
 It has been estimated that there were nine petty realms in Western Norway during the early Viking Age.
-Archaeologist Bergljot Solberg on this basis estimates that there would have been at least 20 in the whole country.
+On this basis, archaeologist Bergljot Solberg estimates that there would have been at least 20 in the whole country.

 In the Viking period, Norwegian Viking explorers discovered Iceland by accident in the ninth century when heading for the Faroe Islands, and eventually came across Vinland, known today as Newfoundland, in Canada.
 The Vikings from Norway were most active in the northern and western British Isles and eastern North America isles.